 We have seen A LOT of questions regarding the Microsoft Teams Large Gallery View, so we thought it might be helpful to address it.

-People complained that they are only able to see nine people or less in a meeting, even though there are more participating, while others can see everyone on the call.
-The question that keeps showing up is how to change the view to see all the people at once, similar to the gallery setting in Zoom.
+People complain that they can only see nine people or less in a meeting, even though more are participating, while others can see everyone on the call.
+The question that keeps showing up is how can you change the view to see all the people at once?
+This is similar to the gallery setting in Zoom.

-In July 2020, Microsoft released a new update for Teams, which provides users with the ability to see more than nine people simultaneously when using the video conferencing options.
+In July 2020, Microsoft released a new update for Teams, which allows users to see more than nine people simultaneously when using the video conferencing options.

 This new meeting option is available on a Mac or Windows computer and through the Teams app on Android and iOS.

 Maximum number of participants in Microsoft Teams Gallery View

 The Teams app uses a 7×7 grid format; thus, the maximum number of people you can see on a single screen has been capped at 49 participants.
 While this might not be enough for huge teams, it is a big step up from the previous limit of 9.
 Teams will display video streams for meetings with more than 49 members based on whether the camera is enabled and if the participant has contributed recently.

 Microsoft’s video conferencing solution can host calls with up to 250 members, which is comparable to Zoom and Slack.
 If you’re interested, here’s a more in-depth Teams vs Zoom vs Slack comparison.

 Views: Gallery, Large Gallery, Together mode